bluedabadi/SchwabAutoTrading/README.md

 1. when a stock moves down significantly, the implied volatility (IV) of the stock increases, therefore a good candidate to sell puts;
 2. when a stock moves down significantly, we assume it won't go down too much, kinda like conditional probability.
 But don't trust this fully because some stocks go down for a reason (bad earning result, bad news and so on).
 If that's the case, don't sell puts.
 The new put trade has the expiration date 4 weeks out, the delta between [-0.24, -0.16] and the premium > 0.01 x strike price;
 ### Sell earning trades
 IV of the stock is large, therefore a good candidate to sell puts.
 The new put trade has the expiration date that Friday of the earnings week, the delta between [-0.24, -0.14] and the premium > 0.005 x strike price;
+### New Feature: Theta Analyzer
+The whole point of selling option trades is due to theta decay.
+A reasonable target is to have a theta decay of 0.1% of the account value per day.
+Since there are 250 trading days in a year, you are expected to gain 25% of annual return even if the stock doesn't change.
+Try uncomment the code in main.py and test it out yourself.
+You will get a "bold" prediction and a scatter plot.

 ## Installation